 By looking at the Balance Sheet equation, you can determine how the company has financed its assets.
 They have two options: by borrowing (liabilities) and by using the shareholders’ investment (equity).
-While most going concerns will have liabilities on their account, a high percentage of liabilities compared to assets or equity can be cause for concern.
+While most going concerns (businesses that will meet financial obligations when due) will have liabilities on their account, a high percentage of liabilities compared to assets or equity can be cause for concern.

 When a large amount of cash is recorded on the balance sheet, it’s generally a good sign as it offers protection during business slow-downs and provides options for future growth.

 Growing cash reserves often signal strong company performance; dwindling cash can indicate potential difficulties in paying its debt (liabilities).
 However, if large cash figures are typical of a company’s balance sheet over time, it could be a red flag that management is too shortsighted to know what to do with the money.

 Note #1: You can see that Acme Manufacturing’s current assets are primarily Accounts Receivable and Inventory ($207,000 + $158,000 = 21.2% of current assets) rather than Cash & Cash Equivalents ($160,000 + $37,500 = 11.5% of current assets).